How I Reclaimed My Ability To Focus

 - Typing using WriteOrDie (a site which makes you keep up with a set number of words per minute or it deletes what you have already written.
 Brutal and somewhat effective.)

-- Reading a whole book in one sitting, without putting it down.
+-Reading a whole book in one sitting, without putting it down.
 My heart sings when I get a chance to do this.
-This is a fantastic training exercise and a rewarding way to spend a few hours.

 Keep a record of your progress